pierrediedhiou/cybersecurity-journey/glossary.md

 credentials.
 Commonly used in internal Active Directory pentests
 - **Rogue Access Point** — A fake wireless access point set up by an attacker to intercept traffic from victims who connect to it
+- **Reverse DNS (rDNS)** — The process of resolving an IP address back to a hostname, the opposite of normal DNS lookup.
+Used in Nmap with the -R flag to identify hostnames of discovered hosts
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction